mjl-p4/accelerated_io_tools/README.md

 load_tools
 ==========

 Tools for efficient and error-tolerant loading of character-delimited data into SciDB.
+This work is currently in prototype phase.

 ## Intro